BOB'S TIPS

 EGR Systems

 EGR (Exhaust Gas Recirculation) systems where added to the diesel engine to reduce exhaust emissions when the engine is idling or under partial load.
 Exhaust gas is dumped back (via a valve arrangement) into the inlet manifold where it is again 're-burnt' and in theory cleans the exhaust gases.
 An excellent idea in theory and on paper BUT once the engine has been in service for a few years the EGR system and inlet manifold become caked in soot reducing air flow, increasing emissions and reducing power and mpg figures.
 Once the problems manifest themselves it is recommended that the EGR parts and inlet manifold are removed and cleaned (steam cleaning and physical scraping) to remove all the carbon and gunk.
 There are 'wonder aerosols' available that claim to clean out the EGR system.
-These aerosols have very limited effects and have the potential to cause damage (though our non caustic CARBON BLASTER has proved very impressive without damage).
+These aerosols have very limited effects and have the potential to cause damage.
 The only way to do the job properly is to remove the parts and 'get involved'.
 Deactivating the EGR system is another option but not all vehicles will allow this to happen as the engine management light will illuminate.

 Tyres